springone-tour-2020-cicd/katacoda-scenarios/5-manage-triggers/step1.md

 Thankfully, the Tekton Triggers project solves this problem by automatically connecting events to your Tekton Pipelines.

 In this step, you will:
-- Set up all the necessary prerequisites
+- Prepare your local environment
 - Learn about the components of Tekton Triggers and how they work

 ## Local environment setup